Make-Adelaide/makeadelaide.au/GOVERNANCE.md

 	c.
 Organising events that fit within the mandates

 	d.
-Creating POAPs for events
+Creating Tokens for events

 	e.
 Shutting down the contract